Plastickid/smallaxe-website/README.md

 Small Axe Templating is a simple PHP templating library that is designed to be extremely simple to use.
 There are three steps to using a Small Axe template.

-First, you instanciate the object and pass it the path to templates.
+First, you instantiate the object and pass it the path to templates.

 ``` $t = new Smallaxe\smallaxe_template('/path/to/templates/'); ```